 - Strain-relief fitting for 4-prong cord

 Make sure the dryer is unplugged from the electrical source, then remove the metal plate covering the cord's wiring connections on the back of the dryer.
 It should be directly above the place where the cord comes out.

-Step 2: Remove the Strain-Relief Fitting
+Remove the Strain-Relief Fitting

-Remove the screws on the strain-relief fitting securing the cord to the back panel of the dryer.
-Separate the two halves of the fitting and pull them out of the hole one at a time.Continue to 4 of 8 below.
+Remove the screws on the strain-relief fitting that secures the cord to the back panel of the dryer.
+Separate the two halves of the fitting and pull them out of the hole one at a time.

-Step 3: Disconnect the Old Cord
+Disconnect the Old Cord

-Step 4: Separate the Dryer's Neutral from the Ground
+Separate the Dryer's Neutral From the Ground

 - If there is a white wire coming from inside the dryer and connecting to the ground screw, remove it from the ground screw and connect it to the neutral (center) terminal on the dryer's wiring block.

-- If there is a short white wire or metal strap connected to the neutral terminal on the wiring block and the ground screw, remove the wire... or strap from the ground screw.
+- If there is a short white wire or metal strap connected to the neutral terminal on the wiring block and the ground screw, remove the wire or strap from the ground screw.

-Step 5: Connect the New 4-Prong Cord
+Connect the New 4-Prong Cord

-Install the new 4-prong cord by inserting the loose-wire end through the hole in the dryer's back panel and making the following connections:
+Install the new 4-prong cord by inserting the loose wire end through the hole in the dryer's back panel and making the following connections:

 - Connect the green cord wire to the ground screw.

 - Connect the white cord wire to the center neutral terminal.
-If your dryer has a pre-attached white wire, both wires will be connected the neutral terminal.
+If your dryer has a pre-attached white wire, both wires will now be connected the neutral terminal.

-- Tighten each terminal screw firmly, and double-check them to make sure they are tight.
+Tighten each terminal screw firmly, and double-check them to make sure they are tight.

-Step 6: Attach the Strain-Relief Fitting to the New Cord
+Attach the Strain-Relief Fitting to the New Cord

-To install a new strain relief fitting, first slip the tab of the top half of the fitting into the hole and position the saddle (semi-circle) of the fitting over the top of the cord.
+To install a new strain relief fitting, first slip the tab of the top half of the fitting and position the saddle (semi-circle) of the fitting over the top of the cord.
 Do the same with the bottom half of the fitting below the cord.

-- Squeeze the two halves together (sometimes it helps to use pliers to gently squeeze them together), and secure the halves with the fitting screws.
+Squeeze the two halves together (sometimes it helps to use pliers to gently squeeze them together), and secure the halves with the fitting screws.
 Snug the screws so the cord is held firmly but is not deformed by the pressure.

-Step 7: Reinstall the Dryer's Electrical Coverplate
+Reinstall the Dryer's Electrical Cover Plate